 Yes, for sure.
 We both like how they look and feel for both women and men.

-It’s a very agreeable article of clothing that we like to have in both our bags during travel.
+Each hoodie is a very agreeable article of clothing that we like to have in both our bags during travel.
 In fact, we both just took our Aviator hoodies on a trip and what we feel compelled to comment on is that they pack up small and densely.

-What are the cool travel comfort features of the Aviator travel hoodie?
+What are the cool travel comfort features of the Aviator travel hoodies?

-I was surprised to find that for both women and men, this hoodie has a few unique features that I haven’t seen in other sweatshirts.
+I was surprised to find that for both women and men, the Aviator hoodies have a few unique features that I haven’t seen in other sweatshirts.

-For one thing, it has a built-in face mask in case you want to have your eyes covered during a snooze on an airplane, car, train, bus or boat ride.
+For one thing, each has a built-in face mask in case you want to have your eyes covered during a snooze on an airplane, car, train, bus or boat ride.
 By this I mean that the hood is oversized and doubles as a face mask by pulling it down over your eyes.

 With a fold-over mitten, you can keep your hands warm during a cold flight, or cover your hand in case you don’t want to touch a doorknob somewhere dodgy.

 There’s also a thumb hole for pulling the cuff down over your hand.
 Some people like this look.
 It can keep you warmer if you’re spending time somewhere a little bit chilly.
 Both hoodie models have this.

 Lastly, for the First Class Hoodie only, the exterior pockets have durable zippers.
-This is a nice feature on a sweatshirt, especially during travel, when you never know what you’ll need to keep in your pockets (napkins, a credit card, a hotel room key, you name it).
+This is a nice feature on a zip-up sweatshirt, especially during travel, when you never know what you’ll need to keep in your pockets (napkins, a credit card, a hotel room key, you name it).

 Typical hoodies don’t have zipper pockets, so this is added value for convenience and security in your clothes when you’re on the road.